Skip to main content

 EINs are legally required if you are a multi-member LLC, have employees, or are taxed as a corporation.
 Plus, you need an EIN to open a business bank account.

-Not opening a business bank account can result in you losing your limited liability status, which could mean losing your personal assets if the business gets sued.
+Not opening a business bank account can result in losing your limited liability status, which risks losing personal assets if your business gets sued.
 To open a bank account, you’ll need your:

 7. File Biennial Report